15 Best Things To Do In Matera, Italy: Your Guide To The Sassi In 2025

 Looking for the best things to do in Matera in 2025?

-Matera is one of those places you instantly fall in love with – and we did just that!
+Matera is one of those places you instantly fall in love with.
+We did just that!
 We crammed so much into our long weekend that we honestly wish we’d had an extra day or two.

-With stunning landscapes, delicious food and beautifully preserved rock churches, it’s easy to see why Matera was named a European Capital of Culture back in 2019 – a big turnaround for a city once known, in the 1950s, as a national embarrassment.
+With stunning landscapes, local food and beautifully preserved rock churches, it’s easy to see why Matera was named a European Capital of Culture in 2019.
+Not bad for a city once labelled a national embarrassment in the 1950s.

 The old city is quickly becoming the place to visit in southern Italy.
 When I first saw photos of this ancient cave city a few years ago, I knew I had to go.

-In this guide, I’ll run through the best things to do in Matera, along with tips, local highlights and a few things I wish I’d known before going.
+This guide covers the best things to do in Matera, with local highlights, practical tips and a few things I wish I’d known before going.

 There’s more to Matera than just the caves.
 From rock-hewn churches and panoramic viewpoints to local food and cave hotels, there’s plenty to keep you busy.